panzi/verify-ehc/README.md

 I.e. it supplies the public keys as JSON Web Keys (JWK) and the algorithm parameter object as needed by the WebCrypto API.

+**NOTE:** Some trust list endpoints (UK, FR) return only public keys instead of full x509 certificates for some entries.
+Currently this is not supported and an error is printed for each failed trust list entry.

 MIT License
 -----------